odioski/Brokers_app/README.md

 # INSTALLATION

-You'll need Python installed as well as pyQt6.
+You'll need Python installed as well as pyQt6 and Polygon.io's libray.

 Pythong can be found at https://python.org

-Use the following code to aquire pyQt6
+Use the following code to aquire pyQt6 and the Polygon api client.

-    pip install pyQt6
+    pip install pyQt6 polygon-api-client

 You can run the script via your terminal or IDE.